Supriya840/2D-Gabor-Filter/README.md

 Convolution Methodology

-Input image is stored pixel-by-pixel in memory
+Input image is stored pixel-by-pixel in memory,
-A sliding 3×3 window is applied
+A sliding 3×3 window is applied,

 Each output pixel is computed as: